frankhjung/article-quickcheck/quickcheck.md

 ## Code Examples

 So, what does this look like in real code?
-Marlo uses Java for development of integration solutions, so the first examples are based on the Java JUnit-QuickCheck package.
+Marlo uses Java for development of digital solutions, so the first examples are based on the Java JUnit-QuickCheck package.

 The following generator will create a alphanumeric "word" with length of between 1 and 12 characters.